 I then attended the University of Nebraska-Lincoln (Go Huskers!) to complete my research with Dr. Blum in 1999.
 My research involves understanding geomorphic response to environmental changes.
 I accomplish this by examining the surface deposits and determining the stratigraphic relationships for the late Quaternary alluvium in my study area, the Lower Nueces River Valley near Corpus Christi, TX.
 The alluvial stratigraphic architecture and geomorphic expression of the alluvium is related to sea-level variations and climatic changes that have occurred over the last 120,000 years, and most recently to human activity.
 In simplified terms, I look at dirt deposited by the rivers to see how the river has changed it's behavior over time, presumably in response to changes in rainfall, temperature, vegetation, sea level, and human activity.

-I work hard and I play hard.
-However, if I can't do both well, then I don't play at all.
+I try to go by the motto "Work hard and play even harder!"
+However, if I can't do both things well, then I don't play at all.
 I enjoy teaching very much, and I have been at USI since 1998.
-My passions, aside from Geology and the Earth Sciences in general, include my family, my wife Stacie and my son Atticus, my Fids (furry and feathered "kids" including my dogs (3), cats (4), and birds (4)), playing and watching sports of every type (Basketball- Hoosiers, Salukis, Screaming Eagles, Pacers; Football- Huskers, Colts, and Dolphins; Baseball- Reds, college world series), hiking, camping, fishing, riding motorcycles, macintosh computers, cartoons (The Simpsons and Spongebob RULE!), "The Onion", automobile racing (Indy 500 and Brickyard 400), barbecue, Jimmy Buffett, the Blues, and a good place in which to enjoy any or all of the above!
+My passions, aside from Geology and the Earth Sciences in general, include my family, my wife and my son, my Fids (furry and feathered "kids" including my dogs (3), cats (4), and birds (4)), playing and watching sports of every type (Basketball- Hoosiers, Salukis, Screaming Eagles, Pacers; Football- Huskers, Colts, and Dolphins; Baseball- Reds, college world series), hiking, camping, fishing, riding motorcycles, macintosh computers, cartoons (The Simpsons and Spongebob RULE!), "The Onion", automobile racing (Indy 500 and Brickyard 400), barbecue, Jimmy Buffett, the Blues, and a good place in which to enjoy any or all of the above!